Our material sustainability topics

 Suppliers or other business partners

-In their non-financial reports, Fresenius Medical Care and Fresenius Helios in Germany and Spain also include a precise list of the stakeholder groups that are specific to their respective business activities: for example, Fresenius Medical Care includes science and research, while Fresenius Helios considers trade unions.
+In their non-financial reports, Fresenius Medical Care and Fresenius Helios in Germany and Spain also include lists of the stakeholder groups that are specific to their respective business activities: for example, Fresenius Medical Care includes representatives from academia, among others, while Fresenius Helios considers trade unions.